eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 #### 6.1.3 HRLs for Interoperability

-##### Requirement 19
+##### Requirement 18

 The Commission SHALL create or reference a profile or extension of the WebAuthn specification compliant with the HRLs for this topic.

 > Rationale: It must be ensured that the HRLs are conformed to an in an interoperable manner.

-##### Requirement 20
+##### Requirement 19

-Wallet Providers SHALL ensure that their Wallet Solution supports WebAuthn with additions and changes as documented in this Annex and future technical specifications created by or on behalf of the Commission.
+Wallet Providers SHALL ensure that their Wallet Solution supports WebAuthn with additions and changes as documented in this document and future technical specifications created by or on behalf of the Commission.

 > Rationale: This ensures that Relying Parties can implement a uniform interface to let any User register and authenticate with Pseudonyms if they have an EUDIW.